Skelt3r/conway-tk/README.md

 A decently efficient version of the Game of Life written in Python (v3.10.4).

+If you prefer a minimalist version without all the extra bells and whistles, see [ConwayTkLite](https://github.com/Skelt3r/conway-tk-lite).

 ## Controls

 Clicking on a cell will toggle it's current state.